nicksstapleton/blog/_posts/2025-01-29-logos-resources.md

 [^1]: Disclosure: As a Logos affiliate partner, I get a small commission for any purchases using my affiliate link.
 This is like you buying me a cup of coffee for helping you out.

-## Don't Sleep on Logos Base Packages
+## Don't Sleep on Logos Libraries
-The most cost-effective way to get resources in Logos is with a base package.
-A base package is the foundation you want to start with and build on.
+The most cost-effective way to get resources in Logos is with a Library.
+A Logos Library is the foundation you want to start with and build on.
 Logos offers everything from academic and denominational packages to starter or other general packages.
-If you want help choosing a base package, read my [Logos Buyer's Guide](https://www.nickstapleton.me/logos-buyers-guide/).
+If you want help choosing a Logos Library, read my [Logos Buyer's Guide](https://www.nickstapleton.me/logos-buyers-guide/).

 <script async data-uid="e75da6f296" src="https://nickstapleton.ck.page/e75da6f296/index.js"></script>